Greece reform proposals push southern euro zone bond yields lower

 Contributing to the upbeat mood in financial markets, Chinese stocks rose strongly for a second day on Friday, buoyed by a barrage of government support measures.

 “Together with further relief from China, ‘risk-on’ should be prevailing ahead of the decisive weekend,” Koch said.
-(Editing by Nigel Stephenson, editing by Hugh Lawson)
+(Editing by Nigel Stephenson, editing by Larry King)